johncarlomaula/john-carlo.github.io/index.md

 [![Blog](https://img.shields.io/badge/Blog-View%20Blog-blue)](/project5_telco)
 [![Github](https://img.shields.io/badge/Github-View%20on%20Github-green?logo=Github)](https://github.com/johncarlomaula/telco-churn-project)

-In this project, I explored and analyzed a dataset containing information about customers of a subscription service.
-I built a logistic regression model to predict whether or not a customer will "churn" or unsubscribe based on their features.
-My initial model had an accuracy of 80.6% but a sensitivity of 48.2%.
-I was able to improve sensitivity to 71.2% (+23.0%) at the cost of a 9.4% decrease in accuracy.
+In this project, I explored and analyzed a dataset containing information about customers of a telecommunications company.
+Then, I built a logistic regression model to predict whether or not a customer will unsubscribe from the company, also known as "churning", based on their features.
+My initial model had an accuracy of 79.0% but a sensitivity of 46.9%.
+I was able to improve sensitivity to 72.3% (+25.4%) at the cost of a 9.4% decrease in accuracy.

 <img src="images/project5_images/telco_thumbnail.png?raw=true"/>